-The step up in inhaled treatment to LABA plus LAMA plus ICS (triple therapy) can occur by various approaches169 and has been shown to improve lung function, patient reported outcomes and reduce exacerbations when compared to LAMA alone, LABA/LAMA and LABA/ICS.^{122,137,139,170-177}
+The step up in inhaled treatment to LABA plus LAMA plus ICS (triple therapy) can occur by various approaches and has been shown to improve lung function, patient reported outcomes and reduce exacerbations when compared to LAMA alone, LABA/LAMA and LABA/ICS.
+122,137,139,170-177

-A post-hoc pooled analysis of three triple therapy clinical trials in COPD patients with severe airflow limitation and a history of exacerbations showed a non-significant trend for lower mortality (assessed as a safety outcome) with triple inhaled therapy compared to non-ICS based treatments.178 Two large one-year randomized controlled trials reviewed below (named IMPACT and ETHOS) provide new evidence on mortality reduction with fixed-dose inhaled triple combinations compared to dual bronchodilation.^{179,180} Both trials compared a fixed triple (LABA/LAMA/ICS) combination (at two ICS dosages in ETHOS) to two dual therapy options (LABA/LAMA and LABA/ICS).
+A post-hoc pooled analysis of three triple therapy clinical trials in COPD patients with severe airflow limitation and a history of exacerbations showed a non-significant trend for lower mortality (assessed as a safety outcome) with triple inhaled therapy compared to non-ICS based treatments.
+Two large one-year randomized controlled trials reviewed below (named IMPACT and ETHOS) provide new evidence on mortality reduction with fixed-dose inhaled triple combinations compared to dual bronchodilation.
+Both trials compared a fixed triple (LABA/LAMA/ICS) combination (at two ICS dosages in ETHOS) to two dual therapy options (LABA/LAMA and LABA/ICS).
 They were enriched for symptomatic patients with a history of frequent and/or severe exacerbations.
 The majority of patients were receiving open triple or LABA/ICS based therapy before study randomization.
 While mortality was not a primary endpoint for either study, it was a pre-specified outcome; vital status was rigorously collected so that missing data was minimal.
 Both studies performed intention to treat analyses.
-In IMPACT (n=10,355), mortality in the triple therapy arm was significantly lower compared to the dual bronchodilation arm but not to LABA/ICS.179 In ETHOS (n=8,509), the use of triple therapy containing the higher dose ICS (but not the lower dose) was associated with reduced mortality compared to LABA/LAMA.180 There was no difference vs LABA/ICS.
+In IMPACT (n=10,355), mortality in the triple therapy arm was significantly lower compared to the dual bronchodilation arm, with similar findings observed in ETHOS (n=8,509) with the higher dose ICS (but not the lower dose).
+For both studies, there were no differences versus LABA/ICS.

 Together these results suggest a beneficial effect of fixed-dose triple inhaled therapy versus fixed-dose LABA/LAMA combinations on mortality in symptomatic COPD patients with a history of frequent and/or severe exacerbations who were previously receiving maintenance therapy with triple therapy, LABA/ICS or single or dual long-acting bronchodilators.
-Further analyses or studies may help determining whether other specific patient subgroups demonstrate a greater survival benefit. \Diamond^{0}
+Further analyses or studies may help determining whether other specific patient subgroups demonstrate a greater survival benefit.